sivarajng/react-native-redux-navigation-starter/README.md

 # React Native Redux Navigation Starter

 ## A starter boilerplate code for a mobile app using React Native, Redux and React Navigation.
+## All the react-redux and react-navigation configurations are pre done, so the developer can simply download the repo, install dependencies and start his logics by creating screens and dispatch actions.

-## (supporting latest RN 0.54+)
+## (also supporting RN 0.54+)

 ## Requirements
 - [Node](https://nodejs.org) `6.x` or newer